Jkrish1011/golang-tutorial/Readme.md

 # GoLang Tutorial

-This project is a set of code which is used to understand golang and it's working.
+This project is a set of code which is used to understand golang and it's working while doing the golang course from freecodecamp and boot.dev.

 ## Run test case